dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 ## Selected Parts
 I referred to [The Rules of Custom PC Building!
 2024](https://bookplus.nikkei.com/atcl/catalog/23/12/07/01160/) and mainly used [kakaku.com](https://kakaku.com/) for price comparisons.
-For the parts I wasn’t sure about, I consulted a staff member at a computer specialty store.
+For the parts I wasn't sure about, I consulted a staff member at a computer specialty store.
 I was worried whether the parts I selected would work together, but the staff kindly gave it a quick check.

 ### CPU